afnleaf/htmlpacker/README.md

 With these current implemented features, we have a solid backbone for the htmlpacker. future iterations will depend on optimized base94 encode/decode.
 Right now it is too slow to be practical.

 ## todo
+- fps indicator
-- encode models and textures
+- encode textures
+- asset loader for textures
+- encode models/meshes/3d
+- asset loader for models
+- big png
 - new animation
-- big png
 - basic game
 - single wasm-binary self loading

 ## compile
-wasm-pack build --target no-modules
+wasm: `wasm-pack build --target no-modules`

+## notes
+what computer you compile on will leak bevy crate stuff, how to prevent?